List of warnings¶

 --std CLI option or

 std config option.
-When an undefined global or field is set, mutated or accessed, Luacheck produces a warning.
+When an undefined global is set, mutated or accessed, Luacheck produces a warning.

-By default, most standard globals and fields are marked as read-only, so that setting them produces a warning.
-Custom read-only globals and fields can be added using
+package are marked as read-only, so that setting or mutating them produces a warning.
+Custom read-only globals can be added using

 --read-globals CLI option or